 This Chili Con Carne is a hearty, flavor-packed dish made with chuck roast, beans, tomatoes, and warm spices.
 A cozy, satisfying comfort meal perfect for game day, weeknights, or cold-weather cooking!

-Bring the mixture to a boil.
-Cover, reduce the heat to low and simmer on low for approximately 2 hours until the beef is fork tender.
+Reduce the heat to low, cover, and simmer for about 2 hours, or until the beef is fork-tender.

 Notes